Jerwins/notes/_posts/2024-07-06-Honda-City-2024-Elegant-Edition-Initial-Impressions.md

 ![](https://i.imgur.com/SrgWxyC.jpg)

 Door handle scratches.
-Bought a [scratch guard](https://www.amazon.in/dp/B0987SDQPR)from Galio but I haven't applied yet because it looks out of place.
+Bought a [scratch guard](https://www.amazon.in/dp/B0987SDQPR) from Galio but I haven't applied yet because it looks out of place.
 (Not in pic)

 ![](https://i.imgur.com/WDQtQ7Q.jpg)

 [Rain-x Rain](https://www.amazon.in/gp/product/B001RAJ1ZM) Repellant.
 I was told this was useful.
 I need this for the upcoming rainy season.
-Saw some reviews on YouTube and the feedback was good.
+Saw some reviews on [YouTube](https://www.youtube.com/watch?v=Y9iRDsigK9E) and the feedback was good.
 Little worried about the foggy effect at night time.

 ![](https://i.imgur.com/90jilkG.jpg)
 ![](https://i.imgur.com/qvfVf7i.jpg)